Worldline1/Active-Directory-Project/index.md

 Transfer the downloaded `.deb` file to the Ubuntu Server.
 One way to do this is by using VirtualBox’s **shared folder** functionality.

----

 ## 2. Optional: Set Up Shared Folder (for transferring Splunk installer)

-> ⚠️ This step is optional and only needed if using a Virtual Machine to move the `.deb` file from the host to the VM.
+> ⚠️ This step is optional and only needed if using a Virtual Machine as it uses VirtualBox addons to move the `.deb` file from the host to the VM.
 In a real-world server setup, files would be transferred via other methods.

 Install the VirtualBox Guest Additions ISO: